gbif/regionalnodes/sessions.md

 {: .notification .is-info}
-Please view the presentations ahead of the sessions and use the [GBIF community forum](https://discourse.gbif.org/c/nodes/9) to ask any questions ahead of the live sessions.
-You can also ask questions during the panel discussions.
+Please use the [GBIF community forum](https://discourse.gbif.org/t/gnm-2021-global-nodes-meeting-2021/2879) to ask any questions you might have to the videos.